Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Defies the set of textures that a mesh can reference.

-For more details, see the [textureSetDefinition](../docs/1.7/textureSetDefinition.cmn.md).
+For more details regarding Integrated Mesh and 3D objects in 1.7, see the [textureSetDefinition](../docs/1.7/textureSetDefinition.cmn.md).

 ### materialDefinition

 List of material classes used in this layer.
 Physically based materials that are feature-compatible with glTF materials.

-For more details, see the [material definition](../docs/1.7/materialDefinitions.cmn.md).
+For more details regarding Integrated Mesh and 3D objects in 1.7, see the [material definition](../docs/1.7/materialDefinitions.cmn.md).

 ### <a name="attribute-model-and-storage">Attribute Model and Storage</a>